yanhaijing/Painter/README.md

 </a>
 #[Painter](https://github.com/yanhaijing/Painter)

-Painter is the painter base on html5's Canvas
+Painter is the painter base on html5's Canvas,You just need a support html5 browsers that you like.

 ##Platform